-You’ll also learn in the Preview course if you need placement for math or chemistry courses or Spanish courses and will take any necessary placement exams at least a week before Preview.
+You’ll also learn in Preview Prep if you need placement for math, chemistry, or Spanish courses and will take any necessary placement exams at least a week before Preview.

-All this will help you complete a worksheet to build your first term schedule(s).
+All this will help you identify course options for your first term schedule(s).

 Is there a “best” Preview date?

 The University reserves seats in classes and releases them equally across all Preview sessions.
 Students who register for later sessions are not at a disadvantage in getting into classes.
 However, there are not unlimited seats in any class, so at any given time a class may appear closed.
 Students are guaranteed to get the first semester courses required for their major, but for other courses (General Education, electives, etc.) students will want to have alternatives identified in case their first choice is not available.
-Students identify multiple courses of interest as part of their online Preview course.
-Students can also try to add preferred classes after Preview, during the designated schedule adjustment periods.
+Students identify multiple courses of interest as part of Preview Prep, so they’ll have alternatives.
+Students can try to add preferred classes/times after Preview, during the designated schedule adjustment periods.